populationgenomics/team-docs/onboarding_documentation/technical_documentation/metamist_docker/metamist_docker_tutorial.md

 </details>
 <br>

+Note the `j.storage('1Gi')` line.
+We use this to ensure that the job has enough storage to run.
+Good to know it is a parameter we can adjust!

 The code up to this point is capable of fetching the necessary fastq files, running FastQE on them, and writing the output to the web bucket.
-However, at this stage, we are the only ones who know that this analysis has run.
+However, if we were to run this code now, we would be the only ones who know that this analysis has run.
 We next need to update Metamist with the location of the output files so that other users can access them!

 We have not yet covered how to update Metamist with the location of the output files.
 This is because it is a little more complicated than the previous steps.
 We will cover this in the next section.